 - 3 Rivers Archery (Traditional archery supplies)

 ARROWS – Carbon or wood arrows with a 500-600 spines and feather fletching are preferred for horseback archery.
-Here are a few arrow types that we recommend, all of which can be purchased at either Lancaster Archery, 3 Rivers Archery, Chain Reactions, or your local Cabela’s or Bass Pro-Shop.
+Here are a few arrow types that I recommend, all of which can be purchased from either Hunter’s Friend, Lancaster Archery, 3 Rivers Archery, or your local Cabela’s.

 - Victory Venus Youth Arrows (600 spine)